ah-ansari/OCT/README.md

 For more information on other parameters, please refer to the Python file.

 **Examples:**
-- To evaluate the OCT model on the Adult dataset using Test Setting I, with class 0 considered as OOD:
+- To evaluate OCT on the Adult dataset using Test Setting I (ood_class) with class 0 considered as OOD:
   ```
   python src/script_clf_oct.py --dataset adult --setting ood_class0 --sigma 0.01 --p 0.1 --n 2
   ```
-- To evaluate the model on the Cover dataset using Test Setting II (with all classes considered as in-distribution) on fold 0:
+- To evaluate OCT on the Cover dataset using Test Setting II (all_in_dist) on fold 0:
   ```
   python src/script_clf_oct.py --dataset cover --setting all_in_dist --fold 0 --sigma 0.01 --p 0.1 --n 2
   ```